minthemiddle/guide-gdpr-compliance-ai-solution-llms/presidio_llm_tutorial.md

-# Using Presidio for Privacy-Conscious LLM Integration: A Case Study for Product and Tech Leaders
+# Enhancing AI Privacy: A Guide for European Tech Leaders Using Presidio and LLMs

 As a European product or tech leader, you may be seeking ways to balance the potential of AI with stringent privacy regulations.
 This case study presents an approach to handle sensitive data while utilizing advanced AI capabilities.